BootcampProject/next-step/README.md

 * WHEN I sign up
   * THEN I must complete the form
 * WHEN I am taken to my account page
-  * THEN I can search for learning material in both book and visual/audio formats
+  * THEN I can search for learning material by course category
-* WHEN I see a book or video I like
+* WHEN I select a course
-* THEN I can save it to my dashboard
+  * THEN I am taken to it's associated questions
-  * WHEN I am done with the book or video
+* WHEN I select a question
-* THEN I can delete it from my dashboard
+  * THEN I can view the answer to that question

 ## Technologies Used
 * Dependencies include: